 The United States is not a Christian nation.
 The actual Christian nation is spread throughout this entire planet–mostly growing in secret.
 In fact, I believe there are more legitimate Christians hiding in China right now than there are in the United States.
 There are even countries that send missionaries to the United States.

-The logic there is that safety is vital.
+The logic of both situations is the same: safety is vital.
 It is the government’s job to keep its citizens safe.
 This is one of the reasons why we even have elected officials.
 We elect them based on how well we think they can run this country, and make priorities to keep it safe.
-Is an “America first” mentality really all that shocking?
+Would an “America first” mentality really all that shocking, then?
 As an American citizen who lives in this broken world, I understand all of this.
 I may not like it, but it makes sense to me.

 So what do we do now?
 How should Christians respond?
 The way I see it, there are two proactive options in light of Trump’s executive order:

 1. If the country won’t let the needy in, then you should go to them.

 This option is biblical (Acts 13:47; 1:8), and absolutely reflects the heart of God.
 When we meet people where they are, we have a tremendous opportunity to show them the love of Christ.
 There are missionaries all over the world right now doing this very thing, and there are numerous missionary-sending organizations that can help you plan this out.
 However, I realize that most people can’t/won’t do this.
 That leads me to option 2.

 2. If the country won’t help the needy, then take action where you are.

 This option is also biblical (Acts 2:38-47), and is a picture of what the church was always supposed to be.
 Find an organization that has existing ministry programs for the refugees that are already here.
 Maybe there is a church in your area that does this.
 It’s good to support these programs (whether volunteering your time, or donating money) so they can be equipped to do what you may not be able to.
 If you can’t find a program like this, there’s nothing wrong with starting one!